-Data connections from the control surface to the processing rack are made to the back interface panel, located next to the left hand leg when viewed from the back, as shown below.

-Two fibers or Cat5e cables (depending on connection SFP type ordered) should be connected to the back panel from where they are routed internally to the two Surface Switches.

-The rear interface panel provides power connections on three IECs along with a connection point for earthing the chassis.
-Audio and data connections are provided for interfacing to audio driven devices along with ancillary data connections.
+The data connections from the Artemis processing rack to the control surface are made through a small cut-out on the rear cover of the control surface located near the IEC AC input connectors.
+Two fibers or Cat5e cables need to be routed through the cut-out to connect to the Surface Switches inside the control surface.
+A rear interface panel provides power connections on three IEC's along with a connection point for earthing the chassis.
+Audio and data connections are also provided for interfacing to audio driven devices along with ancillary data connections.

 The format of the interface plate may vary depending on the optional hardware fitted within the surface.
-Connector and pin-out information is provided in the Connection Information section of this document.
+Connector and pin-out information is provided in the Console Connection section of this document.